 Territorial Security and Access to Justice for the Indigenous Bahau Dayak peoples of the Upper Mahakam – Perkumpulan Nurani Perempuan (PNP)

-The Indigenous women’s organization Perkumpulan Nurani Perempuan (PNP) saw a great success in their first year in 2017.
-Through a complaint brought by this group of women, the timber company PT KBT has seen its logging certificates revoked on the Long Isun Dayak community land.
-There has been a freeze on the expansion of company operations into Long Isun land, and the local government has started to engage in a dialogue with the communities’ representatives after years of silence.
-These victories have encouraged Dayak communities to speak out against similar human rights abuses.
+The Indigenous women’s organization, Perkumpulan Nurani Perempuan (PNP), has seen great success while partnering with Rainforest Fund.
+Through PNP’s dedicated work, the timber company PT KBT had its logging certificates revoked on the Long Isun Dayak community land.
+There has also been a freeze on the expansion of company operations into Long Isun land, and the local government has started to engage with the communities’ representatives after years of silence.
+In 2019, PNP will focus on supporting legislation to recognize the Dayak of Long Isun as an Indigenous community, and will advocate for the territory to be classified as Customary Forest—allowing the people to legally manage their own land and resources.

 Strengthening Indigenous People for Community Driven Natural Resources Management in Tanintharyi Region – Tenasserim River & Indigenous Peoples’ Network (TRIP NET)

-The TRIP NET organizational mission is to engage Indigenous communities in the sustainable development of their communities through the creation of a strong community driven institution for natural resources through the empowerment of local people, particularly women, who are practicing sustainable systems of land and forest management.
+The TRIP NET organizational mission is to engage Indigenous Peoples in the sustainable development of their communities through the creation of a strong community-driven institution for natural resources.
+This will be achieved through the empowerment of local people, particularly women, who are practicing sustainable systems of land and forest management.
+In 2019, TRIP NET will also be evaluating ways to increase income to support the local economy and developing cross-border partnerships to strengthen their work.